 “Therefore, since we have so great a cloud of witnesses surrounding us, let us also lay aside every encumbrance and the sin which so easily entangles us, and let us run with endurance the race that is set before us, fixing our eyes on Jesus, the author and perfecter of faith, who for the joy set before Him endured the cross, despising the shame, and has sat down at the right hand of the throne of God.”

-Let’s always keep in mind that “we did not become Christians just to start this race; we became Christians to finish this race!”
+The Christian marathon can be quite challenging, but it’s worth it.
+We did not become Christians just to start this race; we became Christians to finish this race!
 Don’t give up!